Battle of Arnhem: Day 3 – Tuesday 19 September

-North of the railway line, the 156th and 10th Parachute Battalions became engaged with the German defensive line as they attempted to seize the high ground in the woods north of Oosterbeek.
-Both battalions' advances were blunted against the well-defended German positions and by early afternoon they had not advanced any further than their original positions.
-Urquhart—realising the need to assume a more defensive stance and prevent the two battalions being cut off north of the railway—ordered them to fall back to Wolfheze and Oosterbeek.
-Making a fighting withdrawal with the Germans of Kampfgruppe Krafft closely pursuing them, the units fell back across LZ 'L', defended by the King's Own Scottish Borderers who were awaiting the arrival of the glider borne elements of the Polish Parachute Brigade.
-Heavy fighting ensued as the gliders arrived in the middle of the retreat and Polish losses were heavy.
+North of the railway line, the 156th and 10th Parachute Battalions tried to seize the high ground in the woods north of Oosterbeek.
+The advance was slow and by early afternoon they had not advanced any further than their original positions.
+Urquhart, realising the need to go on to the defensive and prevent the two battalions being cut off north of the railway, ordered them to fall back to Wolfheze and Oosterbeek.
+Making a fighting withdrawal with the Germans of Kampfgruppe Krafft closely pursuing them, the units fell back across LZ 'L', defended by the King's Own Scottish Borderers, who were awaiting the arrival of the glider-borne elements of the Polish Parachute Brigade.
+Fighting began as the gliders arrived in the middle of the retreat and Polish losses were severe.
 All four Allied units streamed south and west toward the road crossings over the steep railway cutting at Oosterbeek and Wolfheze and gathered in ad hoc units in the woods on the south side, where most of them spent the night.
-Some German units followed them across the railway and an SS battalion reached Wolfheze, but was stopped when it was strafed by its own air force.
+Some German units followed them across the railway and an SS battalion reached Wolfheze but stopped when it was strafed by the Luftwaffe.